 So much of what we do is a matter of faith.
 I distinguish faith from belief for the simple reason that belief holds something to be true, no matter the evidence.
 Faith is a reservation of judgment, waiting to see what will happen next.
 It is not, as some may say, the same thing as belief.
 I just have faith in human beings.
 I do what I do to see what will happen next, not to make some thing happen.
-I let the ball roll to see where it goes, not to make it go where I want it to go.
+I roll the ball to see where it goes, not to make it go where I want it to go.

 To know the truth we must be willing to surrender what we already know in exchange for something better.